StuartIanNaylor/log2zram/README.md

 ```
 sudo sh /usr/local/bin/log2zram/uninstall.sh
 ```
-/var/hdd.log /var/prune.log is retained on uninstall and only removed on new install.

 ## Git Branches & Update
 From the command line, enter `cd <path_to_local_repo>` so that you can enter commands for your repository.